A Gasoline Versus Alcohol Comparison

 Both engines burning alcohol and gasoline are equally affected by barometric pressure changes.

-Temperature is listed first among “The Big Three” because it is the most volatile of the three as it undergoes the most drastic changes and it does it the fastest.
+Temperature is listed first among “The Big Three” because it is the most volatile of the three.
+It undergoes the most drastic changes and it does it the fastest.
 Water Vapor is typically more stable than temperature and doesn’t change that much over the course of an event.
 Barometric pressure is the most stable of the three over longer periods of time.
 This leads us to one of the most important sentences of this article.
 Due to alcohol’s decreased sensitivity to the variable that is the most volatile its performance is less affected than gasoline.
 This is precisely why alcohol is believed by most to be the more consistent performer of the fuels.
 It is our experience that alcohol's performance is changed about half as much as gasoline with the typical changes in air conditions.
 This has been verified time and time again when we question racers and customers who have made the switch from gasoline to alcohol and we believe it is backed up with the technical information supplied below.

 Before we get deeper into why alcohol behaves the way it does we need to explain how the density of the air affects an engine’s ability to make power.
 In simple terms air density refers to the amount of oxygen molecules that are packed into a given space as it enters the engine.
 The more oxygen-rich the air coming into the engine is the more power potential is has.
 This is true for both alcohol and gasoline burning engines.
 What makes air more or less dense you ask?
 You guessed it…back to “The Big Three”.